santhoshtr/website/content/blog/2023-07-21-wiki-qa-exploration.md

 ---

-I wrote about the exploration on Natural language querying for wikipedia in previors two blog posts.
+I wrote about the exploration on Natural language querying for wikipedia in previous two blog posts.

 In [Part 1](https://thottingal.in/blog/2023/03/10/wikiqa/), I was suggesting that building such a collection of question and answers can help natural language answering.
 One missing piece was actually suggesting an answer for a new question that is not part of QA set for article.